 For the first problem I underestimated the first long move and came up too short but pulled it off second go.
 Problem 2 had a long lock off to a crimp which I was within a cm to getting behind but not close enough.
 At problem 3 my head left me.
 This line had a long reach requiring balance, relaxation and a trust in ones abilities.
 I confused the beta on my first try, figured it for the second but continued to fall because of climbing in a less than ideal fashion: panicked and rushed.
 I continued with that neurotic behavior until my 5 minutes were up.
 My frustration with the problem and for not being able to keep my cool got to me.
 As much as I tried to let it go, I carried some of that frustration to the last problem which I arrived at in survival mode with a mouth drier than the Sierra desert.
 Half way up the problem my heel popped off as I had placed it too fast and clumsily.
 Second try I took more care but continued to over grip my way to the top.
 The results weren’t horrible but that didn’t matter.
 I was not content with my performance and knew I could do better.
 My insides wondered what happened to the words I had mentally rehearsed: relaxed, strong, confident?
 After the comp I returned to problem 3 and did it with ease.
 Unsure of whether this made me feel better as it felt the easiest overall, if anything, it showed me what kind of mental state I need to be in at these comps: calm, cool and collect.

-part two coming soon.
+part two is here.
 Thanks for reading.